satismeter/satismeter-ios/Framework/README.md

 # Installation instructions

-1. Copy SatisMeter.framework to target project.
+1. Copy SatisMeterFramework.framework to target project.
 2. Add framework to a target project using 'plus' button under **Linked Frameworks and Libraries** section in **General** tab like so:

 ![Screenshot](https://raw.githubusercontent.com/satismeter/satismeter-ios/master/Images/add_framework.png)